-You’re gonna have to do more than be nice to get the girl.
+You’re gonna have to do more than be nice to get the woman.

 You’ll notice a trend in my articles that speak about men being kind, respectful, and loving — particularly towards women.
 I don’t often use the word ‘nice.’
 When I talk about ‘good men’ finishing first, that is a very different message than ‘nice guys’ finishing first.
 Why?
 Because it’s true what they say, nice guys do finish last.